Resin Bound Maintenance Guide

 Chewing gum can be a real pain.
 It is unsightly and, once hardened, can be difficult to remove.
 If you cannot remove through sweeping or jet washing, try using a freezing spray on the gum before carefully removing with a wall scraper or similar tool.
 Do not try and dig beneath the gum using a hard edge, as you may damage the surface.

-Removing moss and algae from a resin bound driveway
+How to remove moss from a resin bound driveway

 Removing weeds from a resin bound driveway